 - When To Use Pricing Bundling And Price Bundle Strategies

-- Who Uses Bundle Pricing And Examples
+- Who Uses Bundle Pricing And Price Bundling examples

 Price bundling, also known as product bundle pricing, is a business strategy in which businesses combine multiple items together and sell them at a single price, rather than setting individual prices to each item.
 This indicates that a bundle is now a separate product.
 In addition to goods and products, businesses can use this pricing strategy for a range of services.
 Bundle pricing can benefit a company by displaying more value for the products as a whole.

 Bundle pricing is based on the concept of consumer surplus and the assumption that customers often have a predetermined price for an item that they are willing to pay.
 The difference between the price a customer is willing to pay and the price a business charges for a product is known as consumer surplus.
 If they spend less than their budgeted amount, the consumer is more likely to believe they got a good deal.
 Bundle pricing may effectively capture a larger percentage of consumer surplus while still providing a discount to the customer.

 Bundle pricing is an incredible strategy to move products quickly, offload less-profitable SKUs, and provide more value to your regular consumers.